mojo718/project2_group3/README.md

 # Project Title
-Baseball eLineup Generator
+Baseball eLineup Manager

 ## Description 🔎
-Welcome to eLineup Manager, the ultimate tool for baseball coaches and managers to efficiently manage their teams lineup for each game, optimizing player positions and batting order for improved performance and strategy.
+Welcome to eLineup Manager, the ultimate tool for baseball coaches and managers to efficiently manage their teams lineup for each game by optimizing batting order for improved performance and strategy.

 Key Features: